Enter your ZIP to find local pros.

 Choosing Tiles for Your Shower

 There are several points to consider when choosing tiles for your shower.
-When thinking about the best tile for your project, we recommend considering three main factors – shower tile cost, style, and durability.
+When thinking about the best tile for your project, it helps to focus on three main factors: shower tile cost, style, and durability.
+First, think about style.
+You want your shower tile to match the look and feel of the rest of your bathroom, as well as your personal taste.
+The right tile can tie the whole room together and make the shower a standout feature.

 You will quickly find that the most common tiles are popular for a reason.
-Popular choices for a shower tile installation will come in a wide variety of colors and styles, hit all price points from budget to luxury, and can make quite a statement in the bathroom.
-These include ceramic, natural stone, porcelain, and even mosaic tiles.
+They are widely available in many colors and styles, cover a range of price points from budget to luxury, and can make a strong style statement in the bathroom.
+The most popular choices for shower tile include ceramic, porcelain, natural stone, and mosaic tile.

-How Much Does it Cost to Tile a Shower?
+How Much Does It Cost to Install Shower Tile?

 The average cost to tile a shower completely, including walls and floors, is between $1,800 and $4,000, depending on the size of the shower and the tiles you choose.
-This includes three walls and the flooring.
-Expect the costs to go up if you add in additional tile features, such as mosaic tile accents or handmade tile.
+This price usually includes three walls and the shower floor.
+Expect your total cost to increase if you add upgrades such as mosaic accents, handmade tiles, or custom patterns.

 Shower Tile Installation